bonitoo-io/flux-java/README.md

 $ mvn test
 ```

-For convenience we provide a small shell script which starts a InfluxDB and Flux server  locally and executes `mvn clean install` with all tests inside docker containers.
+For convenience we provide a small shell script which starts a InfluxDB and Flux server inside Docker containers and executes `mvn clean install` with all tests locally.

 ```bash
 $ ./compile-and-test.sh